Is SCS Part of DFS? (UK 2026)

 Ownership History: Two Separate Stories

-Two completely independent founding stories, two completely independent ownership histories.
+Two completely independent founding stories.
 SCS is older by 75 years.
 Both businesses survived multiple recessions, multiple changes in the UK furniture retail landscape, and the post-2020 supply chain shocks.
-Neither has ever owned, been owned by, or shared significant shareholders with the other.
+DFS remains independently listed; SCS has been privately owned by Italy's Poltronesofà since January 2024.
+Crucially, neither has ever owned, been owned by, or shared shareholders with the other — DFS and SCS have never been corporately linked.

 What This Means If You're Buying